SkeloGH/sirelia/README.md

-# Sirelia - AI-Powered Mermaid Diagram Generation
+# Sirelia - Real-time Mermaid Diagram Generation

 Sirelia is an npm package that provides real-time Mermaid diagram generation and visualization.
 It includes a web interface for editing diagrams and a file watcher that automatically updates diagrams when you save your `.sirelia.mdd` file.